What is Business Capacity and Why Should You Care?

 Calculation Example

-Let’s use a different example for clarity.
+Let's use an example for clarity.
 Suppose you have a current utilization rate of 60% and a current output of 1,200 units.
 Here's how you calculate your business capacity:

 - Current Utilization Rate: 60%